 Treatments We Offer

 In its early stages, glaucoma has no symptoms.
 Regular check-ups with an ophthalmologist can help screen for glaucoma.
 If left untreated, glaucoma damage is permanent and cannot be reversed.
-At our practice, we have one of the best Glaucoma surgeons, Dr. Scott So, who uses a number of treatments from eye medication to surgeries.
+At our practice, we have one of the best Glaucoma surgeons in San Francisco, Dr. Scott So, who uses a number of treatments from eye medication to surgeries.
 Contact us today to learn more about Glaucoma consultations

 2 Major Types Of Glaucoma Conditions